Parents and Families

 This is an exciting time.
 Launching a student into college life is a huge step towards independence and adulthood.
 This is never easy, even in a typical year.
 We will need to work together even more to ensure your student’s successful transition to North Park University.
 The University is working diligently and carefully to plan for a safe and healthy community—both in and out of the classroom—for our students, faculty, and staff.

 One of the exciting things about North Park is that we have students from across the country and globe.
 With this diversity also comes varying COVID-19 guidelines which may be different than those set forth by the State of Illinois and the City of Chicago, as well as varying personal views on this pandemic.
 We ask that everyone be understanding and respectful of each other by following the University’s health and safety protocols, which are intended to protect everyone’s health.
 This means that while on campus each of us will need to step up and share the responsibility for protecting our own health and the health of others.

-Your student will then complete the welcome experience on campus, by participating in Threshold, North Park Orientation program, August 27–29, 2021.
+Your student will participate in the welcome experience on campus, by participating in Threshold, North Park Orientation program, August 26–28, 2022.